Worshipful Company of Grocers: Origins and early history

 Founded in 1345 by a merger of the Guild of Pepperers, dating from 1180, with the Spicers.
 The Company was responsible for maintaining standards for the purity of spices and for setting of certain weights and measures.
 Its membership until 1617 included suppliers of medicinal spices and herbs when the Worshipful Society of Apothecaries was formed.

-The Ancient Guild of Pepperers chose a camel as its symbol due to pepper originally coming over landrather than sea.
-The camel is incorporated into the coat of arms of the Worshipful Company of Grocers, which also includes two griffins holding a shield.

-The guild was first known as the Fraternity of St Anthony, then the Company of Grossers from 1373 until 1376 when it was renamed the Company of Grocers of London.
+The guild was first known as the Fraternity of St Anthony, then from 1373 as the Company of Grossers, until 1376 when it was renamed the Company of Grocers of London.
 In 1428, two years after building its first hall in Old Jewry, the Company was granted a Royal Charter by King Henry VI of England.

 The term "grocer" originally had a meaning different from the current customary usage.
 It referred to a retailer who "traded in gross quantities" and, therefore, encompassed a wide variety of merchants.
 This included manufacturers and purveyors of mathematical instruments.
 The Worshipful Company of Grocers, more colloquially known as the Grocers' Company, is one of the Great Twelve Livery Companies of London.

-A Great Twelve City Livery Company, the Grocers rank second in the order of precedence after the Mercers.
-It is said that the Grocers' Company used to be first in precedence, until Queen Elizabeth I, as Honorary Master of the Mercers' Company, found herself in procession after her coronation behind the Grocers' camel which was emitting unfortunate smells; as a result, the Mercers were promoted.

-Today, the Grocers' Company exists as a charitable, constitutional and ceremonial institution which plays a significant role in the election of and supporting the Lord Mayor and the Sheriffs of London.
-The Company's motto is "God Grant Grace".
-The Company also provides banqueting and conference facilities at Grocers' Hall situated in Prince's Street, next to the Bank of England.